-A new study published in the journal Nature Communications analyzed the data of nearly 700,000 people—and tracked another 85,000 with activity monitors—to determine the “chronotypes,” in other words the time-of-day preferences, of the participants.
+A study published in the journal Nature Communications analyzed the data of nearly 700,000 people — and tracked another 85,000 with activity monitors — to determine the “chronotypes,” in other words the time-of-day preferences, of the participants.

 The study identified as many as 351 genetic factors that impact circadian rhythms, the daily cycles of your body that monitor everything from hormone levels to body temperature, as well as sleep.